π¬ Lab6: IMU-Based Navigation#

 Publisher: Create a publisher for

-to send velocity commands to the robot.Subscribers: Subscribe to:
+/cmd_velto send velocity commands to the robot.Subscribers: Subscribe to:

-to check if the node has control.
+/odomto track the robotβs position./imuto get orientation data./ctrl_relinqto check if the node has control.

 Implement the

-functionExtract the
+odom_callbackfunctionExtract the

-position from the receivedOdometry
+xandyposition from the receivedOdometrymessage.

 Implement the

-functionExtract the quaternion orientation from the
+imu_callbackfunctionExtract the quaternion orientation from the

-message.Convert the quaternion to Euler angles using the
+Imumessage.Convert the quaternion to Euler angles using the

-function.Update the
+euler_from_quaternionfunction.Update the

 Implement the

-functionUpdate the
+ctrl_relinq_callbackfunctionUpdate the

-message.Log a message indicating whether control is taken or relinquished.
+self.has_controlflag based on the receivedBoolmessage.Log a message indicating whether control is taken or relinquished.

 Implement the

-functionCompute the angle to the goal and normalize it to the range [-\(\pi\), \(\pi\)].
+control_loopfunctionCompute the angle to the goal and normalize it to the range [-\(\pi\), \(\pi\)].

 Compute the distance to the goal using the Euclidean distance formula.